 North Carolina Gov. Roy Cooper withdraws from consideration to be Harris VP

-North Carolina Gov. Roy Cooper has taken himself out of the running to be Vice President Kamala Harris' potential running mate, sources familiar with her vetting process confirmed to CBS News.
+North Carolina Gov. Roy Cooper has taken himself out of the running to be Vice President Kamala Harris' potential running mate.

+Cooper confirmed his withdrawal in a statement, saying he was "honored to be considered for this role."

+"This just wasn't the right time for North Carolina and for me to potentially be on a national ticket.
+As I've said from the beginning, she has an outstanding list of people from which to choose, and we'll all work to make sure she wins," he said.

 Cooper was among about a dozen individuals being vetted for the role, CBS News previously reported.
 Sen. Mark Kelly of Arizona, Gov. Josh Shapiro of Pennsylvania, Gov. Tim Walz of Minnesota, Gov. Andy Beshear of Kentucky and Transportation Secretary Pete Buttigieg are among the other names being considered.